lfit/itpol/protecting-code-integrity.md

 looks legitimate and your reputation is questioned when the bug is discovered.

-Ability to enforce PGP-signatures during `git push` was added in order to enforce the *intent* of the commit, and not merely certify what the commit is.
+Ability to enforce PGP-signatures during `git push` was added in order to enforce the *intent* of the commit, and not merely certify its contents.

 #### Configure git to use your PGP key

 If you only have one secret key in your keyring, then you don't really need to do anything extra, as it becomes your default key.

-However, if you happen to have multiple keys, you can tell git which key should be used (`[fpr]` is the fingerprint of your key):
+However, if you happen to have multiple secret keys, you can tell git which key should be used (`[fpr]` is the fingerprint of your key):

     $ git config --global user.signingKey [fpr]